awsdocs/amazon-ecs-developer-guide/doc_source/usage-reports.md

 + Region
 + Usage type

-For more information about creating an AWS Cost and Usage Report, see [AWS Cost and Usage Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-costusage.html) in the *AWS Billing and Cost Management User Guide*\.
+For more information about creating an AWS Cost and Usage Report, see [AWS Cost and Usage Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/billing-reports-costusage.html) in the *AWS Billing User Guide*\.